fabien/backbone.bootstrap-modal/README.md

 - {String|View} [options.content] Modal content.
 Default: none
 - {String} [options.title]        Title.
 Default: none
 - {String} [options.okText]       Text for the OK button.
 Default: 'OK'
 - {Boolean} [options.focusOk]     Wether the 'OK' button should have the focus or not.
 Default: true
 - {Boolean} [options.okCloses]    Wether the modal should close on 'OK' click or not.
 Default: true
 - {String} [options.cancelText]   Text for the cancel button.
 Default: 'Cancel'.
 If passed a falsey value, the button will be removed
 - {Boolean} [options.allowCancel] Whether the modal can be closed, other than - OK.
 Default: true
+- {String} [options.deleteText]   Text for the Delete button.
+Default: 'Delete'
+- {Boolean} [options.allowDelete] Whether the modal has a Delete button.
+Default: false
 - {Boolean} [options.escape]      Whether the 'esc' key can dismiss the modal- true, but false if options.cancellable is true
 - {Boolean} [options.animate]     Whether to animate in/out.
 Default: false
 - {Function} [options.template]   Compiled underscore template to override the default one